bvtterfly/replay/README.md

 - Works only for `POST` requests.
 Other endpoints are ignored.
 - Record and replay only successful(2xx) and server-side errors(5xx) responses, without touching your controller again.
 - it's safe to retry, it doesn't record the response with client-side errors (4xx).
-- To prevent accidental misuse of the cached responses, the request's hash-key is validated to ensure that the cached response is returned using the same combination of Idempotency-Key and Request.
+- To prevent accidental misuse of the cached responses, the request's signature is validated to ensure that the cached response is returned using the same combination of Idempotency-Key and Request.
 - Concurrency protection using Laravel's atomic locks to prevent race conditions.

 ## Installation